-We are helping to support The Ocean Up organisation
+We are helping to support The Ocean Clean Up organisation

 Over the extensive years of travelling and having experienced an amazing array of cultures and environments, I have come to appreciate the beauty that each part of our world has to offer.
 Oceans have featured as a major focus of my travels, I love diving, snorkelling or simply walking along the beach in the early hours of the morning.

 My motivation comes from my belief that the oceans are one of the most important features in the continuation of our environment, maintaining balance in both the air and water.

 One of the areas I have been to many times is Central America, Costa Rica to be exact.
 They have developed a comprehensive environmental policy through education and public awareness campaigns.
 The changes I have seen over a decade demonstrate how effective they have been.
 But that all being said they are faced with extenuating circumstances not under their control.